AdvaiyaLabs/Heroku-with-Nexmo-Verify/README.md

 ## Steps to use the Heroku with Nexmo Verify

-While developing Heroku application using the above generated URL, you can apply the 2FA functionality.
+While developing Heroku application using the above generated URL, you can apply the Heroku with Nexmo Verify functionality.

 1. Use the following URL in your application to send the verification code: